Is Stanford Test Optional?

 - Your high school college counselor or another administrator at your school is the one who is responsible for submitting these documents.

-- Students are required to ask for a recommendation from their high school guidance counselor within the Coalition application.
+- Students must request a recommendation from their high school guidance counselor within the Coalition application.
 After that, the guidance counselor hands in the School Report, the Student Assessment, and a letter of recommendation.

 - Students should invite a guidance counselor to complete the School Report and Counselor Recommendation form that is included in the Common Application.
 This form also includes a recommendation letter.

-- Your guidance counselor will need to fill out and submit the School Report form, which can be found within the application.
+- Your guidance counselor must fill out and submit the School Report form, which can be found within the application.
 The School Report provides information regarding the academic programs that are offered at your school, as well as your academic strengths within the context of those programs.

 - While it’s possible that your high school already has a published school profile, this profile by itself does not satisfy the requirement for a School Report.